jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BarbodRouzbahani/tree/develop/core_java)]:

   - JDBC App: Implemented an app which does the CRUD process for a database in a PSQL instance.
-  - Grep App: Built an app which function like the linux 'grep' command.
+  - Grep App: Built an app which functions like the linux 'grep' command.
 It does a recursive search over the specified directory for any matches from any file in the directory or any of its subdirectories using the provided regex expression

+**Angular Twitter App**: Created a simple webpage that has a fully functional CRUD system and resembles Twitter.
+Technologies used for implementation are HTML, CSS, JavaScript, Angular, Node/Express, KnexJS, and SQL.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BarbodRouzbahani/tree/master/springboot)]: Not Started